rpdearden/Miscellany/How-to/Tnt Cheat Sheet.md

 log Fish.log;

 **list commands**
-help ;
+help;

 **read in constraint**
-* I find this easiest to do by combing the constraint tree with your data in mesquite and exporting as a tnt file. force =&N; (where N is the tree number, so probably 0)
+* I find this easiest to do by combing the constraint tree with your data in mesquite and exporting as a tnt file.
+(N is the tree number, so probably 0)*separate paragraph* force =&N;

 **Enforce constraint**
 constrain =;